Your LLM Agent's Tool Calls Are Uncompensated Transactions

 Akash Moorching, April 2026

-If you've built agent tooling at a company that moves money, somewhere in your codebase there's something like this:
+If you've built an agent that moves money, there's almost certainly a block in your codebase that looks like this.
+There was in ours.

 const completedSteps: Array<{ tool: string; result: any }> = [];